 Manufacturing robots joining the pharma industry

 In the auto manufacturing industry, physical robots are well established.
 These robots are fast, consistent, and cost-effective - all useful for the pharma industry.
 Plus, there is the added benefit for pharma that everything a robot does can be verified and accounted for.

 Humans are smart – we made the robots, after all.
 But we are unfortunately prone to mistakes.
 With human error, it is difficult to plot where and why a mistake happened, which is important in pharma where minor mistakes can be extremely costly.
 Not only that, humans interacting with highly potent pharmaceutical ingredients is a health risk, and monotonous repetitive work is no fun for anybody.

 So what kind of robots are available for pharma manufcaturing and what will they do?
 How will operators fit in alongside our new robot co-workers (or “cobots”)?
 And what will this mean for the future of the pharma industry?

 Traditionally, robots were installed as part of other systems and had to be locked behind cages to avoid humans getting caught up and injured in their processes.
 However, a new breed of “collaborative robot” has now reached the pharma manufacturing world.

-With advanced sensors and camera technology, collaborative robots can stand and work alongside lab workers safely.
-They are already used in the assembly and pack of devices, normally in a fixed position hooked up to power and other supplies.
+With advanced sensors and camera technology, collaborative robots can stand and work alongside lab workers safely and are already used in the assembly and pack of devices, normally in a fixed position hooked up to power and other supplies.
 Cobots work within the field of range and can be programmed without complex code.
 Instead, you can manually “show” the robot where and how it needs to move, or tap in instructions using a tablet.

-In pharma, cobots could revolutionize the way we work.
+In pharma, these cobots could revolutionize the way we work.
 Since they tend to do repetitive, boring tasks (like the staging of leaflets, cartons and cases in packaging) their human counterparts can focus more on the intricate details that they are qualified for, and reprogramming the robots when flexible changes need to be put in place.